MicrosoftDocs/dynamics-365-ai/ai-docs/sales/work-predictive-opportunity-scoring.md

 Applies to [!INCLUDE[pn-crm-online](../includes/pn-crm-online.md)] version 9.1.0.

 In a highly competitive market, it is important for you to spend time on quality opportunities to reach your sales targets.
 You must identify and prioritize opportunities to convert them into wins.
-The Predictive opportunity scoring of Dynamics 365 AI for Sales provides a scoring model to generate scores for opportunities in your pipeline.
+The Predictive opportunity scoring of Dynamics 365 Sales Insights provides a scoring model to generate scores for opportunities in your pipeline.
 This model assigns a score between 0 and 100 for opportunities based on the signals from opportunities and related entities such as contact and account.
 Using these scores, you can identify and prioritize opportunities that have more chances of converting into wins.

 For example, say you have two opportunities - Opportunity A and Opportunity B - in your pipeline.
 The opportunity scoring model applies a score of 75 for Opportunity A and 55 for Opportunity B. By looking at the score, you can predict that Opportunity A has more chances of converting into a win deal and you can engage it.
 Also, you can further analyze why the score of Opportunity B is low by looking at the top reasons that are influencing the score and deciding how to improve this score.